 Tickets: £15 – £23, family tickets £66 (admits four)

 One for the younger children, I confess that I was so excited when the Gruffalo’s Child was first published that I had it on pre-order.
-It makes me a little sad that the teens would probably not consider seeing the show, does anybody have a little one that I could borrow for the afternoon.
+It makes me a little sad that the teens would probably not consider seeing The Gruffalo’s Child Lyric Theatre show.
+Does anybody have a little one that I could borrow for the afternoon, this would be my kids Christmas show of choice.

 Are you hoping to see any London Christmas shows 2017 (or anywhere else) this year?
 This is not an exhaustive list by a long stretch.
-Theatre tickets are available for lots of other top shows, indeed research for this post has made me wish that there was more time (and money) available to see all that it on offer.
+Theatre tickets are available for lots of other top shows, indeed research for this post has made me wish that there was more time (and money) available to see all the Christmas shows in London 2017!

 PIN FOR LATER